StasBard/SF_DataScience/Projects/Project_8/README.md

 ### 2. Problem Statement
 At the end of their work, Alpha Vantage experts suggested to improve their forecast by feeding additional data, for example, values of technical indicators, to the model input.
 In our project we decided to follow this way and add the opening price, maximum and minimum share prices (OHL), trading volume, as well as the values of two technical indicators - Bollinger Bands and Stochastics - to the input data.
 This will allow us to check the effect of increasing the number of features on prediction accuracy.
+In addition, we will also try replacing daily data with intraday data (15-minute interval) to evaluate which ones achieve better forecasting accuracy.

 **Problem Solving Conditions**
 1. Add (generate) additional features to the original data.
 2. Rewrite parts of the code to work not with one, but with multiple features (10).
 3. Train the LSTM model and evaluate the accuracy of its prediction.
+4. Compare the quality of model prediction on daily and 15-min data.

 **Quality Metric**
 The same metric, `MSE`, will be used for comparison with the results of the original work.